Amplepuis–Saint-Vincent-de-Reins railway

-The Amplepuis–Saint-Vincent-de-Reins railway was a 15 km standard gauge railway in the Seine-et-Marne department in the Île-de-France region of France, which was operated by the Compagnie du chemin de fer d’intérêt local d’Amplepuis à Saint-Vincent-de-Reins (ASV) from 1907 to 1928.
+The Amplepuis–Saint-Vincent-de-Reins railway was a 15 km standard gauge railway in the Rhône department in the Auvergne-Rhône-Alpes region of France, which was operated by the Compagnie du chemin de fer d’intérêt local d’Amplepuis à Saint-Vincent-de-Reins (ASV) from 1907 to 1928.

 History

 From 1929, the line was operated by the Chemin de fer du Rhône (CFR) until it was closed in 1935.
 After the closure, the line was dismantled, and the locomotives, wagons and rails were sold to be exported for the construction of the railway network in Ethiopia.

 The line was used for the transport of passengers and goods.
 The freight traffic consisted mainly of wood and coal, which were needed in the weaving mills and spinning mills, among others, which were increasingly powered by steam engines: